Last updated on December 24, 2025

 Nykthos, Shrine to Nyx | Illustration by Jung Park

 Take a good look at how much of each color you need for each spell and choose your lands accordingly.
-You’ll need a critical mass of colored sources to be able to cast everything so make sure that critical mass is stable.
+You need a critical mass of colored sources to cast everything so make sure that critical mass is stable.

 A Note About Mana Screw and Mana Flood

-I’ve been saying to test and tune your deck as you find the need to, but I should also note that Magic is a game of chance when you boil it all the way down.
-You’re going to have unlucky draws and you’re going to have fantastically lucky draws.
+Mana screw and mana flood can happen even to the best of mana bases.
+I’ve been saying to test and tune your deck consistently, but I should also note that Magic is a game of chance when you boil it all the way down.
+You will have unlucky draws and you will have fantastically lucky draws.
 Don’t use one unlucky play session as evidence to add or remove lands.

 I will confess that until about a month ago, my Yuriko, the Tiger’s Shadow Commander deck ran 29 lands.
 I now run 32 lands because over the course of a year I found myself missing the mana I needed just a bit too often.
 It took me so long to figure that out because my deck does a lot of work for very little cost.
 Once I did change it, though, those three lands made a world of difference compared to my consistent bad experiences beforehand.

-What I’m trying to say is you don’t have to go swapping lands around every day because you drew bad at an FNM or Saturday Commander event.
+You don’t have to go swap lands around every day because you drew bad at an FNM or Saturday Commander event.
 Run some test games with friends or at a local shop for a few days if you think something is wrong with your lands.
-Even a few weeks if it’s something you’re having trouble pinpointing.
+The more tests, the better you can pinpoint your trouble.

-If you’re consistently getting mana screwed or flooded, then you’ve found the issue.
-But please don’t take one bad draw to mean you need to change up your land base.
-I’ve seen some players do it before and they only made it worse for themselves.
+If you consistently get mana screwed or flooded, then lands are part of your issue.
+I’ve seen players take one bad draw to mean you need to change up your land base and they only made it worse for themselves.

-How Many Mana Sources Should You Run In an EDH Deck
+How Many Mana Sources Should I Run In My EDH Deck?

 Commanding Your Lands